 Andrew is a Partner of Hambro Perks, a director of HPL and is a voting member of the Adviser’s Investment Committee.
-Andrew is a serial angel investor and has a broad portfolio of technology investments at various stages of growth.

 Ali is a Managing Director at Hambro Perks and focuses on sourcing investment opportunities, executing new investments and portfolio management.
 He also focuses on strategic partnerships and international expansion opportunities for portfolio companies.